New Zealand Electronic Text Collection

 The New Zealand Electronic Text Collection (NZETC; Te Pūhikotuhi o Aotearoa) is a freely accessible online archive of New Zealand and Pacific Islands texts and heritage materials that are held by the Victoria University of Wellington Library.
 It was named the New Zealand Electronic Text Centre until October 2012.

-The Library has an ongoing programme of digitisation and feature additions to the current holdings within the NZETC.
-In the beginning of 2012 the collection contained over 1,600 texts (around 65,000 pages) and received over 10,000 visits each day.
+At the beginning of 2012 the collection contained over 1,600 texts (around 65,000 pages) and received over 10,000 visits each day.
 It is one of two similar collections of older New Zealand publications that have been digitised, the other being the Early New Zealand Books collection from the University of Auckland Library.

+The New Zealand Electronic Text Collection was transferred from Victoria University of Wellington to the National Library of New Zealand on 2 July 2024.
+The National Library makes it available in its web archive.

 Projects and activities

-The Library works with partners within Victoria University on projects for the NZETC including:
+The Library worked with partners within Victoria University on projects for the NZETC including: